kubeshop/tracetest/docs/docs/ci-cd-automation/overview.md

 Tracetest is designed to work with all CI/CD platforms and automation tools.
 To enable Tracetest to run in CI/CD environments, make sure to [install the Tracetest CLI](../getting-started/installation.mdx) and configure it to access your [Tracetest server](../configuration/server.md).

-You can also directly execute the Tracetest CLI from a docker image rather than installing the CLI on your local machine.
-This is sometimes convienent when you wish to execute the CLI in a CI/CD environment.
+You can also directly execute the Tracetest CLI from a Docker image rather than installing the CLI on your local machine.
+This can be convenient when you wish to execute the CLI in a CI/CD environment.

 **How to Use**: